College of Arts and Sciences

 - Leadership: Theory and Practice

-The Capstone Track requires eleven courses plus a three-credit capstone course.
+The Capstone course (PSY 625 – 3 credits) is required for all online MSOP students and is a culminating degree option for on-campus students.
 This option should be seriously considered by students who are working full-time and who wish to apply organizational material in their current job settings.
+Capstone projects may be completed in either a seven-week or 14-week course timeline, chosen by the student.

 Master of Science in Organizational Psychology students will: